Average Tax Levels Can Be Problematic

 The more important issue, however, is whether even overall measures of the level of business taxation indicate anything about the competitiveness of a state for business investment.
 For a number of reasons detailed here we argue that they do not.
 Nor do they tell us anything useful about the relative taxes among states for any particular business.
 A new branch plant manufacturing auto parts, for example, could well face lower taxes in a state that has higher average taxes.

-1. Andrew Phillips, Robert Cline, Thomas Neubig, and Hon Ming Quek.
-Total State and Local Business Taxes: State-by-State Estimates for Fiscal Year 2011.
-Ernst and Young and the Council on State Taxation.
-July 2012.
+1. Total State and Local Business Taxes: State-by-State Estimates for FY 19.
+Ernst and Young, the State Tax Research Institute, and the Council on State Taxation.
+October, 2020.